Professional Staff

 Betsy M. Bryan is Director of the Archaeological Museum, and Alexander Badawy Emerita Professor of Egyptian Art and Archaeology in the Department of Near Eastern Studies.
 She is also currently Vice Dean for Humanities and Social Sciences at the Johns Hopkins University Krieger School of Arts and Sciences.
 Dr. Bryan specializes in the history, art, and archaeology of the New Kingdom in Egypt, ca. 1600-1000 B.C., with a particular emphasis on the 18th Dynasty, ca. 1550-1300 B.C.
 Her research interests include the organization and techniques of art production as well as the religious and cultural significance of tomb and temple decoration.
 As part of this research she has studied the unfinished elite painted tomb of the royal butler Suemniwet, ca. 1420 B.C. and is publishing it as a study in painting and its social meaning in the mid-18th Dynasty.
 Her current fieldwork is in the temple complex of the goddess Mut at South Karnak which she divides with the Brooklyn Museum’s expedition.
 Dr. Bryan’s research focuses on defining the earliest forms of the temple of Mut of Isheru.
 Retrieval and restoration of the decoration and architecture of the Hatshepsut and Thutmose III-era shrine is her present field project and is enlarged by study of the rituals represented by the early remains.

-Kate Gallagher is the Registrar and Curator of the Johns Hopkins Archaeological Museum.
+Kate Gallagher is the Associate Director & Curator for Collections at the Johns Hopkins Archaeological Museum.
 She is responsible for maintaining museum records, processing accessions and loans, the collections database, and the supervision of student staff.
 Her current research focuses on object provenance and the formation of the collection.
 Gallagher holds an M.A. in Museum Studies and an M.A. in Anthropology from the University of Washington.
 Before joining the staff of the museum, she held the positions of registrar and collections manager at the Maryland Historical Society and laboratory manager and field archaeologist at a cultural resources management firm.

 Sanchita Balachandran, Associate Research Scholar, Department of Near Eastern Studies